Local Teacher Found Not Guilty of Child Sexual Abuse

 Local Teacher, Matthew Schlegel, Found Not Guilty of Child Sexual Abuse

-These Brave Girls Saved Future Young Girls from Abuse
+These Brave Girls May Have Saved Future Young Girls from Abuse

-They acted selflessly and responsibly, knowing the right path to going public would be hard on them.
+Although Matthew Schlegel was found not guilty, we applaud these children for acting selflessly and responsibly, knowing the path to going public would be hard and uncertain.

-The Yost Legal Group Will Pursue Holding Severna Park Elementary School Accountable to The Girls Who Were Sexually Abused at School
+The Yost Legal Group Is Pursuing Holding Severna Park Elementary School Accountable to The Girls Who Were Sexually Abused at School

-Unfortunately, the criminal justice system failed these little girls.
-Nevertheless, the State’s Attorney for Anne Arundel County could have another opportunity to hold Schlegel accountable.
+We believe that the criminal justice system failed these little girls and that the State’s Attorney for Anne Arundel County missed another opportunity to hold Schlegel accountable.

-It is possible that more victims could come forward to report that they were abused years earlier by their third-grade math teacher, Schlegel.
-It is possible that the State’s Attorney’s Office likely did not have all the witnesses available when they filed the original charges.
+More victims may come forward to report that they were abused years earlier by their third-grade math teacher, Schlegel.

 Survivors of Abuse Come Forward, Your Voice Matters